octobercms/docs/3.x/extend/database/model.md

 }
 ```

-#### Chunking results
+### Chunking Results

 If you need to process thousands of records, use the `chunk` command.
 The `chunk` method will retrieve a "chunk" of models, feeding them to a given `Closure` for processing.
-Using the `chunk` method will conserve memory when working with large result sets:
+Using the `chunk` method will conserve memory when working with large result sets.

 ```php
 Flight::chunk(200, function ($flights) {